-The following is a list of garbanzo bean FLOUR recipes (not whole, canned garbanzo beans).
+The following is a list of chickpea FLOUR recipes (not whole, canned garbanzo beans).
 Have you ever tried the flour before?
 I had never heard of it before I started eating gluten-free but now that I’ve tried it I’m so glad that I did because I love it!

 I love garbanzo bean flour because it is naturally gluten-free and has a nutty, almost “golden” taste to it.
 I dare you to be adventurous and try something new.
 You may be surprised by how good it tastes.